kahunacohen/real-world-fp/README.md

 ### Filtering for active employees

 Next, we want to filter out inactive employees, which we can do so easily using the higher order function (HOF), `Array.filter`.
 An HOF is a function that takes a function as an argument.
-Most of these in JavaScript, like `Array.filter`, `Array.map` etc. are pure.
-For example, they return new arrays without mutating any variables.
+Most HOFs in JavaScript, like `Array.filter`, `Array.map` etc. are pure (e.g. they return new arrays without mutating any variables).

 Our filter implementation is so clear, we don't even feel compelled to create a name function for it (at least not yet).
-However, we have to import `filter` from ramda because `Array.filter` is called on the array and takes a callback as a parameter.
+However, we have to import `filter` from ramda because the built-in`Array.filter` is called on an array instance and takes a callback as a parameter.
 The version of `filter` in ramda makes composition possible by taking two arguments, the callback and the array to filter.

 The interesting thing about Ramda's `filter` is that if you pass it only one argument (e.g. the callback), it returns a function that receives the rest of the arguments (the array).
 Because passing it only one argument returns a function, we can *invoke* it in the composition with the callback and it will return a function that implicitely accepts the array.
-This is called currying/partial application.
+This is called [currying/partial application](https://blog.bitsrc.io/understanding-currying-in-javascript-ceb2188c339).
 We'll discuss this more in a future post:

 ```js
 const { compose, filter } from "ramda";